tgdwyer/tgdwyer.github.io/_chapters/eithers.md

 data Either a b = Left a | Right b
 ```

 In Haskell's `Either` type, convention ([and the official documentation](https://hackage.haskell.org/package/base-4.20.0.1/docs/Data-Either.html)) says errors go on the `Left` and successes on the `Right`.
 Why?
 Because if it is not right (correct) it must be left.
-This can be considered another example bias against the left-handed people around the world, but alas, it is a [cruel world](https://www.youtube.com/watch?v=epvlvDzKfv8).
+This can be considered another example of bias against the left-handed people around the world, but alas, it is a [cruel world](https://www.youtube.com/watch?v=epvlvDzKfv8).

 The Left/Right convention is also more general then a Success/Error naming, as Left does not always need to be an error, but it is the most common usage.